xrdocs/application-hosting/_tutorials/2016-09-28-solenoid-inject-routes-into-cisco-s-rib-table-using-grpc.md

 </pre>
 </div>

 See what we did there?
-We packaged up the container tar ball as `solenoid.tgz` under `/vagrant` directory.
+We packaged up the container tarball as `solenoid.tgz` under `/vagrant` directory.
 Why is this important?
 Well, Vagrant also automatically shares a certain directory with your laptop (for most types of guest operating systems).
 So the `/vagrant` is automatically mapped to the directory in which you launched your vagrant instance.
 To check this, let’s get out of our vagrant instance and issue an ls in your launch directory:
 <div class="highlighter-rouge">
 <pre class="highlight">